-ANLG, is a collection of analog style Ableton Live presets inspired by artists such as Aphex Twin, Com Truise, Flying Lotus, Floating Points and Tycho.
+ANLG, is a collection of analogue-style Ableton Live presets inspired by electronic artists such as Aphex Twin, Com Truise, Flying Lotus, Floating Points and Tycho.

-The motivation for ANLG (which is my first pack of ‘presets’) comes from a frustration with many of the Ableton Live packs that exist.
-I’ve had far too many experiences downloading a pack (often at the cost of $30+) that boasts, ‘300 Amazing Bass Presets’ or something similar only to discover that most of the presets seem to have been hastily and thoughtlessly put together to ‘fill the numbers’.
-In the end I’ve paid $30 for maybe one or two decent presets that I’ll actually use.
+The motivation for ANLG, which is my first pack of ‘presets’, comes from a frustration with many of the Ableton Live packs that exist.
+I’ve downloaded too many packs (often for $30+) that boast, ‘300 Amazing Bass Presets’ (or something similar) only to discover that most of the presets have been hastily put together to fill the numbers, or are too specific to be broadly useful.
+In the end, I’ve paid $30 for one or two decent presets that I’ll actually use.

 These restrictions also provide useful creative limitations.
-They force me to think out of the box in order to make the most of the FX and controls I could use which ultimately results in more carefully considered sounds.
+They force me to think out of the box and make the most of the FX and controls I could use, which results in much more considered sounds.

-Another reason for using Simpler instead of Analog is that, if I’m completely honest, I find the waveforms in Analog aren’t all that ‘analog’ sounding.
+Another reason for using Simpler instead of Analog is that, if I’m completely honest, I find the waveforms in Analog aren’t all that ‘analog’ sounding 🤣

-As an interesting exercise I compared the actual look of the waveforms to see how they differed.
-Now I’ll admit that its not the best idea to compare sounds based on how they look (see ‘Listen, Don’t Look‘ further down the page) but I thought the results were quite interesting!
+As an interesting (and totally unscientific) exercise, I compared the look of the waveforms from Analog to those from the real analog synth to see how they differed.
+Now I’ll admit that it’s not the best idea to compare sounds based on how they look (see ‘Listen, Don’t Look‘ further down the page) but I thought the results were quite interesting! 👏🏻

 Analog Modelled Filters

-Good Old Analog Wobble
+Good Ol' Analog Wobble

-Listen, Don't Look
+Listen, Don't Look 👀

-This allows you to forget about what the actual value of the control is and rather listen to the sound you are trying to achieve.
-This is also more similar to real analog synths, which often won’t have precise labels for the controls.
+This lets you forget about what the value of the control is and rather listen to the sound you are trying to achieve.
+Its also closer to what it’s like working with real analog synths, which often won’t have precise labels for the controls.

 What's In A Name?

 One of the most difficult parts of creating presets is coming up with names!
-I deliberated a lot on whether to name the presets based on technical terms like ‘Filter Envelope Bass‘ or ‘Filter LFO Pad‘ but in the end decided to rather go with more ‘descriptive’ names like ‘Neptune‘ or ‘Desert Nights‘ based on how the sounds felt to me.
+I deliberated a lot on whether to name the presets based on technical terms like ‘Filter Envelope Bass‘ or ‘Filter LFO Pad‘ but in the end decided to go with more ‘descriptive’ names like ‘Neptune‘ or ‘Desert Nights‘ based on how the sounds felt to me.

-It’s almost impossible to name a preset completely based on the technical elements of the sound (without having an incredibly long name) and I imagine that most users will form their own association with the preset names anyway.
+It’s almost impossible to name a preset based on the technical elements of the sound (without having an incredibly long name) and I imagine that most users will form their own association with the preset names anyway.